CharlesWhiteSun/hello-world/README.md

 Hello everyone,

 I am still learning coding, it very interests.
-Hope that I can do it well as better as you can.
+Hope that I can do it well as better as I can.
 Thank you all.

  - Charles